ncatlab/nlab-content/pages/4/9/7/0/10794/content.md

 ## Coherent locales

-A [[locale]] is coherent if its compact elements are closed under finite meets and any element is a join of compact elements.
+A [[locale]] is coherent if its [[compact elements]] are closed under finite meets and any element is a join of compact elements.

 A morphism of coherent locales is a morphism $f$ of [[locales]] such that $f^*$ preserves compact elements.

-Assuming the [[axiom of choice]], coherent locales are automatically spatial.
+Assuming the [[axiom of choice]], coherent locales are automatically spatial, and are equivalent to the category of [[Priestley spaces]].

 The category of coherent locales is contravariantly equivalent to the category of [[distributive lattices]].